TABLE OF CONTENTS

-By participating in this program, do I become an employee of the host laboratory, or DOE?
+By participating in this program, do I become an employee of the host laboratory/facility, or DOE?

-This varies from lab to lab.
-At some laboratories you will be considered a temporary employee.
-At others you will be considered a program participant and will not enter into an employer/employee relationship with the host laboratory, or DOE.
+This varies from host institution to host institution.
+At some laboratories/facilities you will be considered a temporary employee.
+At others you will be considered a program participant and will not enter into an employer/employee relationship with the host laboratory/facility, or DOE.

 Do I have to prepare a report or give a presentation at the end of my appointment?

 Yes, you will be asked to prepare a research report, in consultation with your research advisor.
 You will also be required to provide a poster or oral presentation.
-Laboratories will arrange poster sessions for students or require oral presentations at the end of the appointment.
+Host institutions will arrange poster sessions for students or require oral presentations at the end of the appointment.

 What should I expect from the mentoring relationship at the laboratory?